 Que.
 How much does a film director make?Ans.

-In India, the initial pay for a film director would be somewhere between 85,000 INR to 95,000 INR per annum which increases with the gain in experience upto INR 6 lakhs per annum.
-The compensation mentioned above is on average basis.
+In India, the initial pay for a film director would be somewhere between Rs.
+85,000 to Rs.
+95,000 per project which increases with the gain in experience upto anything between 20-30 lakhs per project.
+The compensation mentioned above is on an average basis.
 It can decrease or increase depending on the skills and experience one possesses.

 Que.
 How many hours does a film director work?Ans.

 On a usual basis, the film directors are required to work for 12-14 hours per day.
 The work hours can be extended depending on the requirements of the project.
 Film directors work in outdoor settings for most of the time.
 They shoot in a real location which can be anywhere across the globe.
 There are no specific work hours.
 Sometimes, their work starts at night because of the demand for a script.
 Hence, the work hours vary from project to project.
 Quite often, they are required to work overtime in order to complete a shoot or meet a deadline.

 Que.
 What skills do cinematographer need?Ans.

 Cinematographer are required to possess skills such as group leadership, as well as the ability to maintain a singular focus even in the stressful and fast-paced environment of the production set.

 You might also be interested in